 - On the well of the spare tire

-Audi codes are typically found on a silver sticker in one of the locations above.
-Typically, the Audi color codes are printed on a silver or white label.
+Audi codes are typically found on a silver or white label in one of the locations above.
 The codes will be between two and four characters, and it usually includes numbers and letters.

 In case you were wondering, the code above is for a Muranogruen Pearl 2008 A6 Avant.